Healthcare in Italy: Pharmacies

+The Regions can expand the range of services offered: for example, some of them have provided for the collection of faecal samples for colorectal cancer screening.

+Diagnostics

+By June 2026, the European Union's Recovery and Resilience Plan (PNRR) funds finance the substitution of 3,000 large machines that have been in use for more than five years will be replaced with the latest generation of equipment (such as CT scanners, MRI machines, linear accelerators, angiography machines, ultrasound scanners, mammography machines), representing an investment of €1.2 billion.
+As of October 2025, approximately 2,800 units have been tested and are in use.
+This corresponds to the replacement of about one-third of the 9,000 machines in use in Italian public healthcare facilities, half of which are considered obsolete.
+The PNRR funding does not include the costs of hiring and training the personnel necessary to operate the equipment.

 Emergency medicine

 The emergency medical services in Italy currently consist primarily of a combination of volunteers and private companies providing ambulance service, supplemented by physicians and nurses who perform all Advanced Life Support procedures.

-The primary emergency telephone number for emergency medical service in Italy is still 118, since the European emergency number (112) doesn't work in many regions yet.
+The primary emergency telephone number for emergency medical service in Italy is still 118.
 Emergency medical service is always free of charge.

 First aid is provided by all the public hospitals: for urgent cases it is completely free of charge for everyone (even for an undocumented non-citizen), while a copay (about $35) is sometimes asked for non-urgent cases.